ibm-cloud-docs/openwhisk/iam.md

 When setting the permissions on an IAM namespace, all entities such as actions, triggers, and packages inherit the permissions.

-As the creator of a namespace, you do not need to set any IAM policies.
-Every works for you.
+As the creator of a namespace, you do not need to set any IAM policies to view or work with your {{site.data.keyword.openwhisk_short}} entities.

 ## Mapping IAM roles to {{site.data.keyword.openwhisk_short}}
 {: #user-roles}